-Employees are eligible for tuition remission for credit hours at the undergraduate and graduate levels as follows:
+Employees are eligible for tuition remission for credit or audit hours at the undergraduate and graduate levels at the university as follows:

-- (1) Full-time employees are eligible for tuition remission for up to of six regular undergraduate or graduate credit hours per academic term.
-In addition, full-time employees working in a clearly defined degree program are eligible for remission of all courses that are approved by the appropriate department head, dean or vice president. - (2) Part-time employees who receive regular compensation for services are eligible for remission of an amount up to the cost of three credit hours per full academic term. - (3) Retired employees as defined by University rule 30-28-01 who continue to be eligible for the same tuition remission benefits for which they were eligible before retirement. - (B) Spouses, Domestic Partners And Dependents Of University Employees. - (1) The following individuals are eligible for full tuition remission: - (a) Spouses of employees;
+- (1) Full-time employees are eligible for tuition remission for unlimited regular undergraduate or graduate credit or audit hours per academic term. - (2) Part-time and postdoctoral fellow employees who receive regular compensation for services are eligible for remission up to four credit hours per full academic term. - (3) Retired employees as defined by university rule 30-28-01 are eligible for the same tuition remission benefits on the same basis as active employees based upon their classification at the time of retirement. - (B) Spouses, domestic partners, and dependents of full-time, benefits-eligible university employees

+The following individuals are eligible for full tuition remission of the instructional fee portion of their bill:

-- (b) Unmarried dependents of employees, defined for purposes of this rule as naturally born sons and daughters, stepsons or stepdaughters of the employee, and individuals for whom the employee has been appointed the legal guardian pursuant to court action or by the terms of a valid will, who receive primary financial support from the employee.
-Determination of primary financial support shall exclude consideration of income such as that from co-op program employment; - (c) Domestic partners of employees, defined for purposes of this rule as a partner of the same or opposite sex who meets specific criteria established by the Human Resource Department; - (d) Spouses and unmarried dependents of former employees who retired and received a retirement annuity or become completely disabled while in the service of the university.
+- (1) Spouses of employees; - (2) Unmarried dependents of employees, defined for purposes of this rule as naturally born sons and daughters, stepsons or stepdaughters of the employee, and individuals for whom the employee has been appointed the legal guardian pursuant to court action or by the terms of a valid will, who are federal income tax dependents of the employee; - (3) Domestic partners of employees, defined for purposes of this rule as a partner of the same or opposite sex who meets specific criteria established by the central human resources department; - (4) Spouses, domestic partners, and unmarried dependents of former 3361:30-13-07 2 employees who retired from the university or became completely disabled and eligible for disability benefits from the university's disability carrier or the Ohio state pension system while in the service of the university; and - (5) Spouses, domestic partners, and unmarried dependents of former employees who died while in the active service of the university.

-(C) Limitations on Benefits
+(C) Limitations on benefits